MicrosoftDocs/azure-devops-docs/docs/organizations/settings/manage-banners.md

 [!INCLUDE [version-eq-azure-devops](../../includes/version-eq-azure-devops.md)]

-A quick and effective way to communicate with your organization or project collection is through information banners.
-Use banners to alert your Azure DevOps users to upcoming changes or events without sending out mass emails.
+A quick and effective way to communicate with your Azure DevOps users is through information banners.
+Use banners to alert users to upcoming changes or events without sending out mass emails.

 You can specify one of three types of banners: error, information, and warning.
 Only one banner, the last one added or updated, is displayed at a time.
 Banners remain in effect until their expiration date.